meiao/genericSignature-jdk17-bug/docs/README.md

 At point C, `scratch_class->generic_signature()` is the value observed at runtime and `generic_signature_index` is 4.
 Also `scratch_class->constants()->symbol_at(1019)` has the correct generic signature.

-Note that 1019 is the index for the generic signature in the original bytecode and 4 is the index for the generic signature in the instrumented bytecode.
+~Note that 1019 is the index for the generic signature in the original bytecode and 4 is the index for the generic signature in the instrumented bytecode.~ (This is likely not relevant as explained later.)

 Inside `VM_RedefineClasses::rewrite_cp_refs` the explanation to what happens between points A and B.
 ```